 Performance fees are paid to some investment managers when they outperform a set benchmark.
 These fees are calculated by comparing the difference between the benchmark and actual performance for each investment, and multiplying the outperformance by the performance bonus rate payable.

-Administration and Investment fees only cover the actual costs of administration and investment management paid out of LGIAsuper, and as such, may vary from year to year.
+Administration and Investment fees cover the actual costs of administration and investment management paid out of LGIAsuper and, as such, may vary from year to year.
 The actual investment fees deducted from investment earnings each financial year are reported to you in the Annual Report to members.
-LGIAsuper may change fees at any time without your consent.

 The cost of providing general advice is included in the Administration fees charged to LGIAsuper members.